Plants vs. Zombies: Garden Warfare 2: Gameplay

-Plant and zombie variants the player earned in the original game will automatically transfer to this game.
+Plant and zombie variants earned in the original Garden Warfare could've been transferred by interacting with the mailbox in the Backyard Battleground.
+This included rewards based on your level in the first game, and for players who reached max ranks, a unique character variant.
+This feature was available from release until February 28, 2017.
 The UI has been improved, with Crazy Dave and Dr. Zomboss shown talking in 3D model of themselves (rather than appearing as 2D designs from the original Plants vs. Zombies).

 At the bases of both the Plants and the Zombies, there are several common features, including a Customization Room allowing the player to change and accessorize characters, a Quest Board with different objectives for Plants, Multiplayer, and Zombies, sticker Shops, a Multiplayer Portal, a Mailbox, and a special Garage, with quest missions for both sides.

 The game also includes many exclusive rewards for players who have played the original Garden Warfare.
-The player can use their Mailbox in either side's base to import all of the unlocked characters and abilities that they have unlocked in Garden Warfare, depending on if they actually played the first game.
+The player can use their Mailbox in either side's base (the Plants base or the Zombies base) to import all of the unlocked characters and abilities that they have unlocked in Garden Warfare, depending on if they actually played the first game.
 They can also use their rank from GW1 to get loyalty rewards, which rank from sticker packs to an extremely exclusive character for those who reached the max rank 313, the Unicorn Chomper.
+The Unicorn Chomper, however, was only available for the first year after Plants Vs Zombies: Garden Warfare 2 was released.
 Also, players who either pre-ordered or purchased the deluxe edition of Garden Warfare 2 will get many exclusive items, from emoji customizations to an exclusive Mass Effect-themed character, the Z7 Imp.